 We were lucky with a nice weather day, so we spent quite a while outside in the sun.
 I picked up a giant horsehoes set at ToysRUs with a coupon, which we’ll use again.
 It’s similar to this one.

 We changed Duck, Duck, Goose to “Pony, Pony, Horse,” and we played freeze tag with Cowboys chasing Cows.
 Inside, we played Pin the Tail on the Horse, of course!
 My husband drew a big horse on a piece of packing paper, and the kids stuck on a tail while blindfolded with a bandana.

 We also did Freeze Dance to some country music.
 With so many little bodies, we kept them active.

 My favorite part was taking photos of the kids in our giant Wanted Poster.
 This was so easy!

-I printed this Martha Stewart printable on four pages, glued it to a posterboard, and we colored it in brown.
+I printed this Martha Stewart printable (no longer on the website, unfortunately!) on four pages, glued it to a posterboard, and we colored it in brown.
 I cut a hole for the face, and then I made some funny mustaches for each child to pose with.
 I just cut out mustache shapes from black cardstock and hot glued them to straws.
 You can also purchase some already made!

 Craft & Goody Bags

 Each child decorated a brown gift bag with horse stamps and stickers that we had on hand.
 As the party went on, this is where they collected their goodies–the little horse off the cupcake, their mustache and their bandana.